mattevans/test-action/README.md

 2. **Finding the correct Topic ID**:
    - Create a new topic in your group
    - Look at the URL when you're in that topic - the last number is often the topic ID
-   - Or use the "Test Telegram Topics" workflow to try different IDs
+   - Or use the "Test Topic Direct API" workflow to try different IDs

-3. **Important Note about Topics**:
+3. **Direct API for Topics**:
-   - The Telegram action does not directly support `message_thread_id` as an input parameter
+   - Due to limitations with the action's handling of topics, we use direct API calls
-   - We work around this by using the `args` parameter with the format: `args: -message.thread.id=2`
+   - The "Manual Telegram Direct" workflow uses the Telegram API directly
-   - The args parameter must be on a single line (not using the pipe `|` syntax)
+   - This ensures messages go to the correct topic

 4. **Topic testing**:
-   - Use the "Test Telegram Topics" workflow to send test messages to different topics
+   - Use the "Test Topic Direct API" workflow to send test messages to different topics
    - This helps confirm which topic ID corresponds to which channel

 ### Getting the correct Chat ID